ThePaircast/thepaircast.github.io/_posts/2019-01-27-the-paircast-episode-1.markdown

 We chose [FactoryBot](https://github.com/thoughtbot/factory_bot) as our first project since it fits all those criteria.
-From how familiar we both are with Thoughtbot, we're confident that there will be comprehensive test coverage that will enable us to eventually complete this series.<br/>
+From how familiar we both are with thoughtbot, we're confident that there will be comprehensive test coverage that will enable us to eventually complete this series.<br/>

 To start out, we made sure our machine was set up correctly to run the tests,